 BEIN 2021 Textile Bienalle Kranj, Slovenia July-August 2021

-A three week investigation of the embedded social, cultural and emotional implications of textiles in Kranj, Slovenia.
+Over three weeks social practice artist Maria Juliana Byck investigated the embedded social, cultural and emotional implications of textiles in Kranj.
 Holding a wealth of inter-generational wisdom, textiles contain a complex network of history, materials, production techniques, fluctuating values, and undulating desires.
 Each textile contains a story, which is often forgotten or trivialized, yet carries traces of movement, innovation, dreams and exchange.
 Textiles are a means of understanding the politicization, commodification and globalization of our lives, carried on our bodies and residing in our homes, while intimate, personal and every day, they are simultaneously intrinsically public and communal.

 We all have stories to tell, stories we have lived from the inside out.
 We give our experiences an order.
 We organize the memories of our lives into patterns to make meaning.
 The installation is a collection of stories to be shared and expanded upon.
 Your stories and the stories of the people around you are unique, valuable treasures.

 The stories do not end.
-All are invited to add their stories, questions, ideas, memories and dreams.
+You are invited to add your questions, ideas, memories and dreams.

 Many thanks to all who participated in creating this project, especially: Anja Podreka, Lidija Tolič, Matevž Oman, Hilda Oman, Marička Rakovec, Marija Govednik, Boris Pertot, Bojan Šibenik, Chiara Bonfiglioli, Tina Pavlin, Tjaša Bavcon, Nina Arnuš.
 Gorenjska Museum: Mateja Likozar, Tjaša Šoštarič, Tatjana Dolžan Eržen.
 Artemis Papageorgiou and the team at Biennale of the Western Balkans.
 Maša Pirc, Maëlyse Audouard, Neža Mlakar, Miha Marenčič, Zala Orel (BIEN 2021)